Smanar/timebox/README.md

 pip install pybluez

 sudo apt-get install libboost-python-dev libboost-thread-dev libbluetooth-dev libglib2.0-dev
-sudo apt-get install bluealsa   (If you want to use mpg123 for mp3 ou stream).
+sudo apt-get install mpg123 (If you want to use mpg123 for mp3 ou stream).